 If you have dependents and family commitments your calculations will be even more complicated.
 For example, the prospect of a low salary but unlimited sales commission potential might be unpalatable if you’re the breadwinner.
 In this case, it may be better to limit your upside in order to limit the downside.

 When it comes to weighing risks, there is no right answer.
 So, be introspective.
 Make sure to ask the right questions of others – and yourself – to ensure you know your comfort level with the risks of any career change before you make it.

 How to mitigate risks

 Taking risks is scary.
 Still, with good management, risk-taking can be a game changer.
-Arianna Huffington, for example, , the Huffington Post, by rejecting numerous critics
+Arianna Huffington, for example, famously left her career as a successful journalist and built the first opinion-based online news outlet of its kind, the Huffington Post, by rejecting numerous critics

 A good risk model is predicated on severity and likelihood.
 It begs the questions: What is the credible worst-case scenario and how likely is to happen?
 Once those answers are clear, steps can be taken to mitigate the severity and likelihood.

 Consider Mara, who relocated from Boston to Florida for a job to be near family before she was 100% sure that it was the right move for her.
 She hedged her bets by maintaining her house in Boston and living with her parents until she felt convinced that she was ready to move her household.

 Another example is Bruce, who hated his six-figure job and wanted to quit to try to make a living as the drummer of his buddy’s rock band.
 Being a successful rock musician was his dream come true.
 Realistically, however, the chances were slim they’d make it big and, if the band flopped, he could end up penniless.
 To mitigate this risk, Bruce created a backstop – he saved up enough for a year’s worth of living expenses and gave himself exactly that long to make it.
 If he was unsuccessful, he determined to hang up his drumsticks and find a new desk job.